 How much will it cost to extend my lease?

-We can provide estimates of our costs.
-Land Registry fees and the cost of lease extension itself.
-In order to establish the premium payable to the Freeholder for the extension, we would need specialist valuation advice, which we can organize.
+We can provide estimates of our costs and the likely expenses.
+In order to establish the premium payable to the Freeholder for the extension, you would need specialist valuation advice, which we can organise.